Ozark Fire and Rescue

 Smoke detectors should be tested at least once a month.
 The batteries should be replaced at least twice a year when you change your clocks.

-Smoke detectors provide early warning, increasing your chances for survival and allowing additional time for the fire department to save your property.
+Smoke detectors provide early warning, increasing your chances of survival and allowing additional time for the fire department to save your property.